mesh-dynamics/api-studio/README.md

 # nginx-record-module
 Nginx Module to capture http traffic to a log file (headers and body for both request and response).
-This module has been derived from [Capture Response Body Module] (http ://github.com/ZigzagAK/ngx_http_response_body_module)
+This module has been derived from [Capture Response Body Module](http ://github.com/ZigzagAK/ngx_http_response_body_module)

 ## Compile the module in a static fashion